random-robbie/natrail-bot/README.md

 - **Rate Limiting Handling**: Manages rate limits by retrying posts after a specified delay if rate limits are encountered.
 - **Logging**: Provides detailed logging of the posting process for debugging and tracking.
 - **Environment Configuration**: Uses environment variables for secure handling of login credentials.

+## Todo

+- Make it so that there is a thumbnail card of the national rail site link that is posted.
+- Need to work out how to use multiple ips so it can read national rail site with out being blocked.

 ## Requirements